tmontgomery/Amaethon/Tentative-Agenda.md

 Exercise 3: 2-3pm
 * discussion of how schema's could work (new version?, new templateIds?, deprecate?): 15 min
 * add a new type of auction to the service.
 A fixed amount of items.
-Optionally, no time limit.
-Fixed price.
 * new domain model including new auction type provided
-* new CLI tool provided that understands the new commands and activity feed events
 * SBE schemas updated for commands and activity feed events
 * break: 10 min

-Exercise 4: 3-4pm (If we haev time and the WiFi cooperates!)
+Exercise 4: 3-4pm (If we have time and the WiFi cooperates!)